-

 Quotes from Great Authors

 Here’s why I like these authors… Malcolm Muggeridge: “Every happening, great and small, is a parable whereby God speaks to us, and the art of life is to get the message.”
-Flannery O’Conner: …
+Flannery O’Conner: “All my stories are about the action of grace on a character who is not very willing to support it, but most people think of these stories…

 -

-The Next Big Thing (One Step from Addiction)
+The Next Big Thing (One Step From Addiction)

-A bright new thing that I have seen Been on my mind and in my dreams It’s attractive I know Pulls me in, won’t let go Before I know what’s happened I realize…
+A bright new thing that I have seen Been on my mind and in my dreams It’s attractive I know Pulls me in, won’t let go Before I know what’s happened I realize I’ve been taken

 -